 If you want to really learn about 'fit' or anything to do with creating your own 'couture' check out Sewing Artistry.

-Wearing separates is so freeing - you can wear a classic top and bottom to work (skirt or pants) then exchange the top for a glitzy piece or a bright seasonal color.
-Choose a classic or more on-trend top - this year it's red, burgundy or a sumptuous velvet.
+Wearing separates is so freeing - you can wear a classic top and plain bottom to work (skirt or pants) then exchange the top for a glitzy piece, velvet or a bright seasonal color.
+A classic or more on-trend top will completely change your appearance.

-It's easy to change out a work top for one that's frilly or softer and show a little more skin.
-This always sets a more festive and party feeling to an outfit.
+It's a good idea to change out a work top for one that's softer than usual and shows a little more skin - this always suggests a party feeling.
+Just make sure you don't show too much!

 Visit your local department store to do a Chanel-type search - longer chains with pearls; chokers (the older we get the clunkier we can get) and earrings that shine and are long.